scavenrage/Daikin-VAM-P1P2-SlaveController/README.md

 was confirmed working.
 A single, smaller, more integrated board combining both is possible and could be a future revision if there's interest.

+Why two MCUs instead of running everything on the ESP32-H2?
+The P1/P2 bus timing (response delays, silence-after-registration behavior, etc.) is what was validated and got working reliably on the ATmega — that timing-sensitive part has not been tried on the ESP32.
+Bridging a second MCU purely for Zigbee was the path of least resistance, not a claim that single-chip isn't possible.

 ## Repository layout

 | Path | Contents |